Welcome to today's edition of the Rush 24-7 podcast.

 I can't even think of one.

-Uh but did you hear what hers was.
+But did you hear what hers was?

-You don't remember what hers.
+You don't remember what hers?

-Yeah, it was a one-worker.
+Yeah, it was a one-worder.

 Carly Fiorina's secret service code word.
+Secretariat.

 That's right.

-Secretariat's a champion horse.
+It's a champion horse.

-Triple crown winner.
+Triple Crown winner.

 You know, with my hearing, when I first heard her, I thought she said secretary.

-And I thought, what the what I figured out secretariat.
+And then I figured out secretariat.

 Put it all together.